kesselborn/conex/README.md

 - the quick search contains thumbnail of the results
 - the quick search optionally includes bookmarks and history

-## Compatibility

-**Conex uses features which are only available in the FirefoxBeta and FirefoxNightly** releases (tab hiding, keyboard shortcut rebinding).

-At the moment, tab hiding has to be enabled manually: In the location bar, type in `about:config`, filter for `extensions.webextensions.tabhide.enabled` and set the value to `true`.

-Due to the missing features and the requirement for enabling tab hiding manually, **conex is still labeled as experimental and incompatible with the normal, stable version of Firefox**
 ## Installation

 Just install from the [official mozilla addons page](https://addons.mozilla.org/en-us/firefox/addon/conex)